Enoch Wu: Early life and education

-Returning to Taiwan at age 6 after his father completed his PhD, Wu attended elementary and middle school in Taipei.
-In 1995, he moved to the United States for high school.
-Wu studied at high schools in Illinois and Michigan before enrolling in Phillips Exeter Academy in New Hampshire.
+Wu's father was a political scientist at Academia Sinica, where he studied political identity and transitional justice.
+His mother, Huei-ying, had a career in advertising and now dedicates her time to an educational nonprofit.
+He returned to Taiwan at age 6 after his father completed his doctorate, then attended elementary school and middle school in Taipei.
+In 1995, Wu moved to the United States for high school.
+He was a student at high schools in Illinois and Michigan before moving to New Hampshire, where he graduated from Phillips Exeter Academy.